sciZer0/7/v/README.md

 <h3 align="center">Problem 4</h3>

-The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that there is only one single way  for a blockchain to build up its "51% attack" resistance:
+The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:

+to  increase in a number of honest nodes in the blockchain.

+The motto is something like:

-**the more nodes in a blockchain, the more resilient this blockchain is to a 51% attack.**
+the more nodes in a blockchain, the more resilient this blockchain is to a 51% attack.

 At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.

-Actually, such a way means that increasing overhead (efficiency) is the target for each of the existing blockchains.
+Actually, such an approach means that increasing overhead (efficiency) is the target for each of the existing blockchains.

-Ideally, a blockchain must use another, more efficient way to build up its "51% attack" resistance, remaining truly-decentralized and truly-democratic.
+Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance -- of course, remaining truly-decentralized and truly-democratic.

 The Vote blockchain ideally solves this problem from day one.